More on Intrauterine Insemination

-Motile spermatozoa are separated form dead spermatozoa and other cell types with methods like gradient density centrifugation.
+Motile spermatozoa are separated from dead spermatozoa and other cell types with methods like gradient density centrifugation.

 Sperm preparation is completed in approximately 2 hours.
 After preparation, washed sperm is placed directly in the uterus, using a thin, flexible catheter.
 The woman may return to her normal activities immediately after the procedure.

-Women interested in receiving IUI treatment, should measure estradiol and FSH levels on day 3 of their cycle, irrespective of their age.
-Moreover, it has been already mentioned that a hysterosalpingography should be performed to confirm tubal patency (at least one fallopian tube patent).
+Women interested in receiving IUI treatment should measure estradiol and FSH levels on day 3 of their cycle, irrespective of their age.
+Moreover, it has been already mentioned that hysterosalpingography should be performed to confirm tubal patency (at least one fallopian tube patent).